 - Bring a large pot of water and white vinegar to a rolling boil.

-- Use a slotted spoon to carefully lower the small quail eggs into the hot water.
+- Use a slotted spoon to carefully lower eggs into the hot water.
 Continue stirring the pot to keep the eggs moving.
 This will ensure the eggs come out round and the egg yolk is evenly distributed.

-- Remove the eggs immediately after cooking, and transfer the eggs to an ice bath - a large bowl of ice water.
+- Remove the eggs immediately after cooking, and transfer the eggs to an ice bath - a large bowl of ice water bath.

 Equipment